kevinThulnith/multi-stage-react-project/README.md

 ### Environment Variables

-For basic gameplay, no environment variables are required - the games run entirely on the client side!
-However, if you want to set up the project for future AI-powered features:
+For enhanced AI-powered gameplay features, you'll need to set up the Gemini API key.
+While basic gameplay works without it, some games include AI-enhanced features that require this configuration.

 1. **Create a `.env` file in the root directory:**